apache/mxnet/cpp-package/example/inference/README.md

 ```

 ### [simple_rnn.cpp](<https://github.com/apache/incubator-mxnet/blob/master/cpp-package/example/inference/simple_rnn.cpp>)
-This example demonstrates sequence prediction workflow with pre-trained RNN model using MXNet C++ API.
-The purpose of this example is to demonstrate how a pre-trained RNN model can be loaded and used to generate an output sequence using C++ API.
+This example demonstrates how you can load a pre-trained RNN model and use it to generate an output sequence with the MXNet C++ API.
 The example performs the following tasks
 - Load the pre-trained RNN model.
 - Load the dictionary file that contains word to index mapping.